-The American Health Council elects Jeanne Mrozek, MD to its Board of Physicians for her efforts to improve children’s lives.
-As the neonatal intensive care unit medical director at both Maple Grove and North Memorial Health Hospitals.
-Dr. Mrozek provides years of extensive expertise in neonatology, communications, and building family report.
-Since she acquired the role four years ago, she has administered care to hundreds of patients and has shared her education with countless families to ensure that patients receive the care they need.
+The American Health Council elects Jeanne Mrozek, MD as “Best in Medicine” for her efforts to improve children’s lives.
+As the neonatal intensive care unit medical director at both Maple Grove and North Memorial Health hospitals, Dr. Mrozek provides years of extensive expertise in neonatology, communications, and building family report.
+She has administered care to hundreds of patients, and has shared her education with countless families to ensure that patients receive the care they need.

-Throughout her successful career, Dr. Mrozek has garnered several accolades and honors, including the Mead Johnson Nutritional Travel Award in 1996 and she was named Minneapolis St. Paul’s Magazines as One of Top Doctor’s of Neonatology in 2017 and an Ellis Island Award winner of 2018.
-To continue to seek and provide education, she is a member of a number of associations including the American Academy of Pediatrics and the Minnesota Perinatal Organization, where she served as president 2016.
+Throughout her successful career, Dr. Mrozek has garnered several accolades and honors, including the Mead Johnson Nutritional Travel Award in 1996, Minneapolis St. Paul’s Magazine’s Top Doctor of Neonatology 2017, 2018, 2019 (insert link) and she was an Ellis Island Award winner in 2018 (http://eihonors.org/medal-of-honor/medalists-database?ltr=M).
+To continue to seek and provide education, she is a member of a number of associations including the American Academy of Pediatrics and Minnesota Perinatal Organization, where she served as president from 2016-20187.

 Although she maintains an active career, Dr. Mrozek enjoys making time for several hobbies like golfing, skiing, hiking and practicing yoga.
 She plans to continue to excel in her role as medical director and working to prepare people in her group to acquire skills and leadership.
 She would also like to continue to expand and evolve the Minnesota Neonatal Foundation by increasing visibility and expanding their mission.